 - (a) Marks for each candidate response must always be assigned in line with these general marking principles and the detailed marking instructions for this assessment. - (b) Marking should always be positive.
-This means that, for each candidate response, marks are accumulated for the demonstration of relevant skills, knowledge and understanding: they are not deducted from a maximum on the basis of errors or omissions. - (c) Marking should be holistic.
+This means that, for each candidate response, marks are accumulated for the demonstration of relevant skills, knowledge and understanding: they are not deducted from a maximum on the basis of errors or omissions. - (c) If a specific candidate response does not seem to be covered by either the principles or detailed marking instructions, and you are uncertain how to assess it, you must seek guidance from your team leader. - (d) Marking should be holistic.
 There may be strengths and weaknesses in the piece of writing; markers should focus as far as possible on the strengths, taking account of weaknesses only where they significantly detract from the overall impression.

-Three main aspects of the piece of writing should be considered: - (i) content - (ii) accuracy - (iii) language resource variety, range, structures - (d) Using the pegged marks table, the marker should first select the row of the table in which the descriptors most closely match the candidate's piece of writing.
-Once that row has been identified, the assessor should follow this guidance - if the evidence largely matches the descriptors across all of the aspects of the work, award the higher of the two available marks - if the evidence largely matches the descriptors across most of the aspects of the work, award the lower of the two marks available. - (e) If markers are in doubt about which of two adjacent rows to select: select the upper row and award the lower pegged mark in that row. - (f) Markers can award the highest pegged mark (40) for writing even if there are minor errors.
-These should not detract from the overall impression. - (g) Candidates are instructed to write 250-300 words.
+Three main aspects of the piece of writing should be considered:

+- (i) content - (ii) accuracy - (iii) language resource variety, range, structures - (e) Using the pegged marks table, the marker should first select the row of the table in which the descriptors most closely match the candidate's piece of writing.
+Once that row has been identified, the assessor should follow this guidance: - If the evidence largely matches the descriptors across all of the aspects of the work, award the higher of the two available marks - If the evidence largely matches the descriptors across most of the aspects of the work, award the lower of the two marks available - (f) If markers are in doubt about which of two adjacent rows to select: select the upper row and award the lower pegged mark in that row. - (g) Markers can award the highest pegged mark (40) for writing even if there are minor errors.
+These should not detract from the overall impression. - (h) Candidates are instructed to write 250-300 words.
 The general and detailed marking instructions should be applied even where the length of the piece of writing falls outside this range.

-Marking instructions - Discursive Writing
+Marking instructions - Discursive writing